What Are the Best Roofing Materials for Your Home?

 Slate is also known as one of the best roofing materials due to its durability, resistance to fire and wind, elegant appearance, low maintenance, and eco-friendliness.

-At the same time, however, slate is fairly costly and requires more experience and knowledge to install.
+At the same time, however, slate is relatively costly and requires more experience and knowledge to install.
 Since it is also a heavy material, it is best only for steep, reinforced roofs.

 Wood Shingles and Shakes

-Since wood is an organic material, it is more vulnerable to decay and so requires greater maintenance to prevent or repair cracks and rot.
-If you use higher-quality materials that have been pre-treated, this can help increase the roof’s durability.
-Since wood is also less fire-resistant, it may not be permitted under local fire codes.
+Since wood is an organic material, it is more vulnerable to decay.
+It requires more significant maintenance to prevent or repair cracks and rot.
+Using higher-quality pre-treated materials can help increase the roof’s durability.
+Since wood is also less fire-resistant, local fire codes may not permit it.

 If it’s time to replace or repair your roof, contact the experts at Peak Custom Remodeling to get started!